UMB-Heatmap/heatmap/readMe.txt

     python3 main.py (ALGORITHM) (VISUAL) [SEED]

-    - should run 'Make clean' and 'Make' to rebuild C++ automatically if it needs to
+    - will run 'Make clean' and 'Make' to rebuild C++ automatically if u do not have working ./prng file

 Where: